rutulusc/kubernetes/README.md

 # kubernetes

-After installing, we will bootstrap the cluster on the Kube master node.
+After installing (refering install_docker.sh, install_kubernetes_tools.sh), we will bootstrap the cluster on the Kube master node.
 Then, we will join each of the two worker nodes to the cluster, forming an actual multi-node Kubernetes cluster.

 Here are the commands used: